Trusted advice on legal issues regarding children

 When dealing with a breakdown in a relationship between parents, children are often placed in a difficult and life-changing situation.
-By making your separation or divorce process as smooth as possible, our Team of Family lawyers can help ensure that this life change does not have a detrimental effect on your children's wellbeing and happiness.
+By making your separation or divorce process as smooth as possible, our Family lawyers can help ensure that this life change does not have a detrimental effect your children's wellbeing and happiness.

 Our Team includes accredited specialists in Child Law and they are experienced in dealing with all legal issues regarding children, such as: divorce and separation, parental rights and responsibilities, residence/custody, contact /access, abduction and relocation, child maintenance and adoption.
 Our full range of Child Law services means that no matter what circumstances you find yourself in, we can assist you.

 We're here to help you plan for the future